Quantum Shortcut to Adiabaticity for State Preparation in a Finite-Sized Jaynes-Cummings Lattice: Introduction

 Jaynes-Cummings (JC) lattices~\cite{Hartmann:2006, Greentree:2006, Angelakis:2007, 2007RossiniPRL_JC, 2008NeilPra_BH, 2009KochPra_QS, Seo2015:1, Xue2017, Noh2017Review} have been studied in various experimental systems, including superconducting qubits coupled to cavities, solid-state defects coupled to nanocavities, and trapped ions~\cite{2012HouckNP_JCQS, Hoffman:2011, Sala2015Nanophotonics, Lepert2011Atom, Ivanov2009Ion, Toyoda2013Ion, Debnath2018Ion, BWLi2022Ion}, and can exhibit quantum or dissipative phase transitions between the Mott-insulating and superfluid phases in the thermodynamic limit~\cite{HouckPRX2017, KeelingPRL2012,Seo2015:1, Xue2017}.
 The states of finite-sized JC lattices can also carry related features, resulting in novel phenomena such as the photon blockade effect and novel entanglement when properly populated with polariton excitations~\cite{Larson2022Review, TianPRL2011}.
 A key step in demonstrating these effects is to prepare desired quantum states with a finite number of excitations.
 In previous works, we employed an adiabatic approach and a quantum optimal control approach for state preparation in this system~\cite{KCaiNpj2021, ParajuliSciRep2023}.

-In this work, we present a quantum shortcut to adiabaticity for state preparation in a finite-sized JC lattice by applying CD driving during an adiabatic evolution.
-In our approach, we explore the symmetry of the system's eigenstates to simplify the CD Hamiltonians for two-site and three-site lattices.
-We find that for a two-site lattice with one excitation, the CD Hamiltonian can involve only local qubit-cavity couplings, and with two excitations, the CD Hamiltonian on a subspace of the system can have an analytical form involving four-operator couplings.
-We also study the effects of control errors and environmental noise on this scheme.
-Our numerical results demonstrate that this scheme is robust against circuit errors and environmental noise and can be characterized by measuring the qubits.
-This work hence presents an implementable CD Hamiltonian that shortens the evolution time of an adiabatic process in a JC lattice and provides a promising avenue to achieving high-fidelity state preparation within a significantly reduced timescale.
+In our current work, we present a quantum shortcut to adiabaticity for state preparation in a finite-sized JC lattice by applying CD driving during an adiabatic evolution.
+In our approach, we explore the symmetry of the system's eigenstates to convert the CD driving to an implementable Hamiltonian for two-site and three-site lattices.
+We find that for a two-site lattice with one excitation, the CD driving can involve only local qubit-cavity couplings, and with two excitations, the CD driving can have a partial analytical form that involves four-operator couplings in the antisymmetric subspace.
+We also study the effects of control errors and environmental noise on our scheme, which complements previous CD driving studies on noisy and open quantum systems~\cite{BoyersPRA2019, FunoNoriPRL2021, AlipourQuantum2020}.
+Our numerical results demonstrate that the effects of circuit errors and environmental noise are negligible under practical parameters.
+Meanwhile, this scheme can be characterized by performing measurement on the qubits.
+This work hence presents an implementable CD driving that can greatly shorten the evolution time of an adiabatic process in a JC lattice and provides a promising avenue to achieving high-fidelity state preparation in a significantly reduced timescale.